UMHB Student Achievement Website Data

 Freshmen – Six Year

 Freshmen – Six Year.
-The goal is 60%; this level is based on historical data and the growth of this population.
+The goal is 60%; this goal is based on UMHB historical data, IPEDS data in comparison with a peer group, and the growth trend for this population.

 Transfer – Four Year